AdobeXD/plugin-samples/reference/selection.md

 If the user selects nodes one-by-one, by Shift-clicking, this array lists the nodes in the order they were added to the selection.

+Returns a fresh array each time, so this can be mutated by the caller without interfering with anything.
+Mutating the array does not change the selection - only invoking the 'items' setter changes selection.

 **Kind**: instance property of [<code>selection</code>](#selection)
 **Example**
 ```js